yonasuriv/MGK/README.md

 #### To update the Dictionary of MGK, simply add the passwords to the file `passwords_list.txt`

-> **WARNING:** Opening a text file that's heavy it may cause your computer to freeze or even crash, to avoid that I've creathed a File Splitter Script.
+> **WARNING:** Opening a text file that's heavy it may cause your computer to freeze or even crash, to avoid that use the File Splitter (see below)

 ### File Spliter
 Load your **MGK** with **Incendiary Bullets**, letting you split big texts files or dictionaries.